taddison/personal-site/content/blog/2020/11/monitoring-your-gatsbyjs-bundle-size/index.md

 }
 ```

+Once you run the `analyze` script the analyzer page will launch in a browser when the build process completes.

+Something to keep in mind is that all of these bundles aren't loaded for every page/every browser.
+A good example is the `polyfills.js` bundle which [won't be loaded on older browsers at all].

 ## Reporting on bundle sizes at build time

+#

+#

+#

+#

+#

+#

+#

+#

 By default the plugin (when called with `analyzerMode: "report"`) will drop a `report.json` file in the public folder (webpack's output path which means for any deployment I can see the current report, including on on Netlify pull request previews.
 Although the treemap would be useful for inspecting the bundle it doesn't really help for diffs - finding something to diff reports is the next step.